Lee-daeho/Lee-daeho.github.io/_pages/about.md

 My ultimate goal is to develop seamless extended reality experiences that make human interaction more intuitive, comfortable, and joyful.

 If you are interested in collaborative research/projects, please feel free to mail me.

-I'm looking for a internship(visiting scholar) position which will be fully funded by Gwangju Institute of Science and Technology.
-If you are interested, please feel free to mail me.